R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 * Sign out and exit EA/Origin, then start Northstar.
 It will prompt you for a login, _hopefully_ fixing it if nothing else worked
 * Start normal Titanfall 2 and then Northstar (_ONLY WORKS SOMETIMES_)

+## Origin Offline/ORIGIN_LOGGED_OUT <a href="#origin-offline" id="origin-offline"></a>

+This error usually happens when EA doesn't properly connect/see the EA App process on your pc.
+Most of the time this can be fixed by:

+1. Making sure you're signed into the EA App and can see Titanfall in your EA Library (only applies to Steam owners.
+If you can't, check [EA's official guide for linking accounts](https://help.ea.com/en/help/pc/link-ea-and-steam/)
+2. Using task manager to end the `EA App` and `EA Background service` tasks, opening the EA App, then launching Northstar

+If you don't know how to use task manager, press `"ctrl + alt + delete"`, select Task Manager, and hit `"More Info"` on the bottom right.
+If you can't see more info, then you've already clicked it before and don't need to do it again.
+After this, when you right click on a process it will open a small pop up with `"End Task"` as an option, which is what you want to use.

 ## Tier0.dll Not found <a href="#tier0" id="tier0"></a>

 ![Failed to load the tier0.dll](../images/northstar-launcher-error-wrong-location.png)